Protection From Abuse

-At Rowe Law Offices, P.C., we help clients in Berks, Lancaster, York, Schuylkill and Montgomery counties and the Lehigh Valley find relief from abuse and freedom from fear.
+At Rowe Law Offices, P.C., we help clients in Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley find relief from abuse and freedom from fear.

 For those named as defendants, we can prevent the other side from using the system against you, whether it’s to take your kids from you or force you out of your home.
 With more than 50 years of combined legal experience, our attorneys represent both men and women.

 A protection from abuse (PFA) order can help you escape a bad situation.
 Alternatively, if you have been falsely accused, we can help defend you.

 Here are a few frequently asked questions about protection from abuse orders: